 This is where the recovery benefit comes into play.
 It ensures that you can go back to work in a way that helps support your recovery following a disability event.
 Make sure you understand how long the recovery benefit will last based on your policy.

-Many disability insurance carriers offer physicians and dentists in training some type of discount if they purchase a disability policy during training.
+Many disability insurance carriers offer younger physicians or dentists, generally in training or fellowship, some type of discount if they purchase a disability policy during training.
 They do this to attract physicians and dentists early on in their careers.
-It can be a challenge in this stage of your career to both afford and find the right policy that will grow with you, so it is crucial to work with a financial professional who understands and is familiar with these discounts.

 A disability income policy has exclusions and limitations.
 For costs and complete details of coverage call 704-557-8750.